 In the old days (you know, around 2006), we had to rely on Google Maps and other route-planning tools to map trips and reduce those stressful, “Where the heck are we?” moments.

 Speaking of amazing apps, have you tried Fuelcaster™?
-It’s a free app that forecasts whether gas prices are expected to rise or fall the next day.
+It’s a website that forecasts whether gas prices are expected to rise or fall the next day.
 That way, you can decide whether it’s better to fill up today or wait until tomorrow.
 If you need gas pronto, it can also help you navigate to the closest gas stations with the cheapest gas.

 By planning your route carefully, you can minimize your time spent driving in circles or stuck in traffic and also find the cheapest gas in town — no matter where you happen to be.
 We love life in the modern world!